Click Here

 The evaluation process and expectations will be thoroughly discussed during orientation.

 If you and your pet pass the therapy evaluation, you will be required to complete an authorization form allowing the HSBC to perform a multi-state criminal background check and pass prior to acceptance in the program.
-The cost is typically $30.00, non-refundable.
+The cost is $30.00 (non-refundable).

 Every two years volunteers must submit to a multi-state criminal background check and the team will be re-evaluated to ensure the pet is continuing to enjoy therapy work and working with certain populations.
 The cost of the background check will be at the volunteer’s expense.